Backyard Birds

 American Robin

 The American robin is part of a family of birds called thrushes.
 The American robin is native to North America: that means they live there naturally.
-You can recognize robins by their orange bellies and their early-morning worm-eating habits: as you’ve probably heard, “the early bird gets the worm!”
+You can recognize robins by their orange bellies and their early-morning worm-eating habits.
+As you’ve probably heard, “the early bird gets the worm!”
 Funnily enough, a group of robins is called a “worm!”

 Preferred habitat: Where do they live?